HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 APS1100160001END <┘
 APS11009400012160000xxxxxxxz%10012ECU_R_1.2.22009Etc/GMT-8
 ```
-Sometimes you might see the "Unknown error occurred" message.
-Installation can best be done in the daytime when inverters are running.

 ## Install the integration
 The installation of custom integrations is done in three steps (assuming HACS is already installed):